 4 things you need to know when buying a boat in Jacksonville, Florida

-Here is a handy list of the top four questions and answers gathered from dealers across Jacksonville that you need to know so you can make the best, most informed boat-buying decision possible!
+Here is a handy list of the top four questions and answers gathered from dealers across Jacksonville that you need to know before buying a boat so that you can make the best, most informed decision possible!

 Q: How long does the purchase take when ordering a custom boat?